 - Industry employment tracks the number of jobs at employers located in San Mateo County.

-- The service sector accounts for 86.9% of jobs in the county, while goods production is only 12.6%.
+- The service sector holds an increasing share of jobs and currently accounts for 88% of jobs in the county, while goods production is only 12.6%.

 - Agriculture jobs constitute .5% of industry employment, a decrease from 1% in 2013.

-- “Professional and Business Services” jobs became the largest category of service jobs in 2015.
+- In 2014, the “Professional and Business Services” jobs became the largest category of service jobs and the category continues to grow.

 - Within the “Trade, Transportation & Utilities” sector, “Transportation, Warehousing & Utilities” jobs decreased the most, 79% since 2000.